 We are in a continuous process of improving our software, hence it would be helpful for us to know about any bugs that you encounter in the current version.
-The same mailing list can be used for reporting any bugs in the software.
 For ease of management, please mention the specific operation/toolbox, where the error was found, in the subject line, along with details/snapshots of the error message.

 Sample code and datasets can be found in the Data section.